Originally posted 7th September 2016

 #1 – We can be single

 Do you know that there are people who jump from one relationship to the next without pause?
-Now part of me wants to know how in the heck they do it but the other wants to know why.
+Now part of me wants to know how in the heck they do it, but the other wants to know why.
 Is it out of fear of being alone, or something else?
 It’s rare for these people not to be in a relationship whereas we are perfectly comfortable being on our own and we don’t ‘need’ people.
-That way when the time comes that we find someone to spend the rest of our lives with it’ll be our choice rather than driven by fear of some sort.
+That way when the time comes that we find someone to spend the rest of our lives with it’ll be our choice.

 Plus we can enjoy our own company!
 I have no issues going to the cinema, for a drink, lunch etc. on my own but it’s quite incredible how many people are surprised when you tell them you do it often.